wildwinter/dink/README.md

 ## Releases

-Releases will be available in the releases area in [Github](https://github.com/wildwinter/dink/releases).
+Releases are available in the releases area in [Github](https://github.com/wildwinter/dink/releases).

 ## Usage